reinvented/levees/README.md

 [https://ruk.ca/levee-2019](https://ruk.ca/levee-2019)

-Until four years ago, I maintained the data for the levees as a simple HTML table.
-This year, with more levees than ever and a desire to emit the schedule data in a variety of forms, I began to maintain the schedule in an SQLite database, and to use a simple PHP script, included here, to generate derivatives:
+In the early days, I maintained the data for the levees as a simple HTML table.
+As the list grew to include more levees than ever, and with a desire to emit the schedule data in a variety of forms, I began to maintain the schedule in an SQLite database, and to use a simple PHP script, included here, to generate derivatives:

 * [HTML](result/levees.html) for the web page itself.
 * [GeoJSON](result/levees.geojson) for mapping the levees.
+* [GeoJSON](result/levees-charlottetown.geojson) for mapping the levees for Charlottetown-area only.
 * [JSON+LD](result/levees.json) for embedded in the web page for Google Structured Data purposes.
 * [iCalendar](result/levees.ics) to allow the schedule to be imported into desktop and mobile calendars.